 6. Robotic irrigation

-A mechatronic sprinkler (to simulate a traveling rain gun) was developed to apply variable water and chemicals rates to predefined areas.
-The jet’s path and sector angles were controlled by step engines and a small computer could adjust to the current weather and desired design.
-If the wind blows down the airborne water, the instantaneous wind velocity and direction can be adjusted.
-This system could not only apply the required water in the right place, it could be irrigated into field corners.
+A mechatronic sprinkler (to simulate a traveling rain gun) was developed to apply variable water and chemical rates to predefined areas.
+The jet’s path and sector angles were controlled by step engines, and a small computer could adjust to the current weather and desired design.
+If the wind blows down the airborne water, the instantaneous wind velocity and direction can be improved.
+This system could not only apply the required water in the right place, and it could be irrigated into field corners.